npm/nopt/README.md

 An option parser is great, but it's even better if it generate the showUSage message for you.

-EVerything is done by calling `nopt.usage`
+Everything is done by calling `nopt.usage`

     var nopt = require('nopt');
     nopt.usage(knownOpts, shortHands, description1, description2, ...)

-You could pass as many description object as you want.
+You could pass as many description objects as you want.
 Take a look at the following example to understand how it could be used.

     #!/usr/bin/env node